 In addition to a couple under-the-hood changes, the PS5 may also launch with a secret weapon: a wireless VR headset.
 One of its defining features is expected to be an optimized virtual reality experience thanks to the aforementioned chipset.
 Sony could leverage that to update its PSVR line for the first time since 2016.

-The Pastebin leaker mentioned that Sony is cooking up a wireless VR headset to succeed the current PSVR hardware.
+A lot of the details about this rumored VR headset come from the Pastebin leaker, whose initial leak was largely accurate.
 The leaker said it will cost an extra $250, support 2,560 x 1,440 resolution, 120Hz, provide a 220-degree field of view, eye-tracking, come with up to five hours of battery life, and include integrated headphones.
 But analysts suggest these kinds of specs might make the headset too pricey, which leads them to believe some of the upgrades will be scaled back.

 Still, multiple patents back up this description of the potential hardware.
-Most recently, an April 18 patent application from the United States Patent and Trademark Office explained how Sony’s second VR headset could wirelessly receive video data.
-The secret is all in the high frequency radio waves.
+Most recently, an April 18 patent application from the United States Patent and Trademark Office explained how Sony’s second VR headset could wirelessly receive video data using high frequency radio waves.

 The Japan Patent Office recently published a patenton March 14 that depicted a headset that players can use without having to attach it to their console.
 Instead, an attachment transfers data between the console and a TV-mounted PS Camera using high-frequency waves.